Bayesian experiment results

 Overview

-This topic explains how to read and use the results table of a Bayesian experiment.
+This topic explains how to read the results of a Bayesian experiment.

 Visualization options